Superalgos/Superalgos/README.md

 This is the top-level element in the hierarchy, with two children elements: Personal Data and Trading System.
 We will discuss Personal Data later on, when we cover [Live Trading](#live-trading).

-At present, only one Trading System is allowed at a time.

 ### Trading System

 ![trading-system](https://user-images.githubusercontent.com/13994516/63503987-de1a0680-c4d0-11e9-8503-9d3c92a1aa25.png)

-A trading system is a collection of strategies that conform to certain parameters.
+A *trading system* is a collection of strategies that conform to certain parameters.

+> **TEMPORAL LIMITATION:** At present, only one Trading System is allowed at a time.

 The one parameter that needs to be defined early on is the Base Asset, that is, the asset you wish to stand on when you are out of the market, with no open positions.